SamriddhiJain/SimCLR-for-cell-profiling/README.md

 The SimCLR training code is based on pytorch and is located in the directory `src`.
 All the experiments can be tuned using `config.yaml`.
 Follow these steps to run any desired experiments,
 - Update the entries in `config.yaml` file as per the experiment.
 The parameters are discussed in more details in the following sections.
 - Use `python run.py` to train the SimCLR framework, the trained models will be stored in `runs` directory.
 - To evaluate NSC-NSCB scores, update the model path and epoch ids in `evaluation.py`.
 This also needs the config file in which one can specify the test dataset paths.
 The script will generate NSC-NSCB scores with and without TVN and the related tSNE visualizations.
 This script also saves the image representations in specified folder.
+If you just need to generate single cell embeddings, you can directly use `generate_features.py` with the config file.
 ```
 $ cd src
 $ python run.py         # Training SimCLR